GENERAL INFORMATION: 503-823-4000

 Property outside the City, but adjacent to a City main, may be served with the approval of the Chief Engineer and the Administrator, subject to all the provisions of this Section and Chapter 21.28 Outside City Services and Wholesale Distributors.
 This service shall be a special contract service and not provided by the City as a common utility service, as described in Section 21.28.010 "Individual Water Services Outside the City."

+(Amended by Ordinance No. 189256, effective December 21, 2018.)
 Whenever an application for water service is received, the Administrator or the Chief Engineer shall have authority to reject such application if in the judgment of the Chief Engineer, the service and meter size applied for is expected to be less than or greater than the size necessary for estimated use by the premises of the applicant.
 In such event, the Administrator or the Chief Engineer shall specify the appropriate size of service line and size and type of meter.
 The service size as determined by the Chief Engineer shall not be a warranty of sufficiency for pressure or volume of water to be afforded the premises.
-No service connection less than 3/4-inch in size shall be installed.
+No service connection less than 3/4‑inch in size shall be installed.
 The installation of any required backflow prevention assembly may cause the pressure and or volume of water to be less than the distribution system is able to supply through a specific service.
-It is the responsibility of the applicant to demonstrate that he or she has calculated the effect of installing required backflow prevention assemblies.
+It is the responsibility of the applicant to demonstrate having calculated the effect of installing required backflow prevention assemblies.

 (Amended by Ordinance No. 182053, effective August 15, 2008.)
 The property owner shall make written application for permits to connect with or disconnect premises from the City water system on forms provided by the Portland Water Bureau in which the applicant shall specify the location and the use for which the service is required, and shall agree to abide by the rules and regulations of the Bureau.